acarapi / Shutterstock

-Rechargeable batteries or accumulators are the oldest form of electricity storage and are widely used.
-Batteries store electric energy in a chemical form.
-Progress in battery technology is slow and the transfer of laboratory results into commercial applications is sometimes risky.
-Lithium ion and nickel-metal-hydride (NiMH) batteries are the only new battery technologies that have achieved significant market penetration in the last decade.
+Rechargeable batteries or accumulators are the earliest forms of storing electricity and are extensively used.
+Electric energy is stored in batteries in a chemical form.
+Advancement in battery technology is slow and the transfer of laboratory results into commercial applications is at times uncertain.

-Because of the high energy density and design flexibility Lithium-based batteries currently outperform other systems and account for 63% of worldwide sales in portable batteries.
-Lithium is the most electropositive as well as the lightest metal (Tarascon 2001).
-Since metallic Lithium could not be used because of technical problems with shortcuts, Lithium is incorporated in Graphite.
+Due to the high energy density and design versatility, lithium-based batteries presently outpace other systems and make up for 63% of international sales in portable batteries.
+In addition, lithium is the most electropositive and lightest metal (Tarascon 2001).
+As metallic lithium could not be employed because of technical issues with shortcuts, lithium is combined with graphite.

 Two Types of Rechargeable Batteries

-There are basically two types of rechargeable batteries where nanostructured materials are applied and the focus of research.
-The first and most advanced is Lithium based, for example Li-ion batteries.
-The other type is based on metal hydrides, where hydrogen is the chemical energy carrier, or carbon nanotubes.
+There are mainly two types of rechargeable batteries where nanostructured materials are applied and are the focus of researchers.
+The first and most progressive type is lithium-based, for instance, Li-ion batteries.
+The other type is based on carbon nanotubes or metal hydrides, where hydrogen is the chemical energy carrier.

 Nanocrystalline Materials and Nanotubes